10 practical ways small business owners can save money

 Hiring a good accountant could save you money by helping your business to become more tax-efficient and avoid penalties by filing your tax returns on time.
 Your accountant might also offer invaluable business advice to help your operation run more efficiently.

-6. Buy in bulk
+6. Buy fast moving items in bulk

 You can often get a discount if you buy certain items in bulk, and you should save on shipping fees too.
 Items to buy in bulk include stationery or bathroom supplies, as well as more expensive items such as software and business laptops.